Skip to content

 Monthly Budget: - Type: Spending Limit - Period: Monthly - Limit: $5,000 - Objective: Don't exceed your monthly budget

-Category Control: - Type: Reduce Category - Period: Monthly - Category: Food > Delivery - Limit: $400 - Objective: Reduce delivery spending
+Category Control: - Type: Category Budget - Period: Monthly - Category: Food > Delivery - Limit: $400 - Objective: Reduce delivery spending

 Bitcoin Preservation